inkstak/activejob-status/README.md

 ### Select data to store by default

 By default, ActiveJob::Status already stores a status key at each step of a job's life cycle.
-To understand what data are stored and what data to add, see [Data stored by default](#data-stored-by-default).
+To understand what data are stored and what data to add, see [Usage > Data stored by default](#data-stored-by-default).

 > **Warning** : adding more data means more memory consumed.
 > For example, adding `:serialized_job` might require as much memory for caching as your use for your job backend.